What is pre-breeding?

-Using crop wild relatives in breeding is a long and laborious process that is typically much more difficult than breeding with cultivated crop varieties.
-Many plant breeders avoid the use of crop wild relatives for this reason.
-The first step towards using CWR in breeding is pre-breeding, an essential component of the Project consisting of activities that aim to isolate desired genetic traits (e.g., disease resistance) and introduce them into breeding lines that are more readily crossable with modern, elite varieties.
+Using crop wild relatives (CWR) in crop improvement is much more difficult than breeding with domesticated varieties.
+Pre-breeding aims to isolate desired genetic traits (e.g. disease resistance) from unadapted material like CWR and introduce them into breeding lines that are more readily crossable with modern, elite varieties.

 Pre-breeding expert consultations for several of the target crop genepools were organized, which helped to prioritize and guide the development of projects on crop wild relative pre-breeding and evaluation.
 In addition to the two pilot studies, projects for seven additional crops have been developed thus far: potato, lentil, eggplant, chickpea, carrot, (durum) wheat and sweet potato.
 The pre-breeding projects include capacity building components and feature collaboration between research partners in the CGIAR system, universities and national program partners in the developing world.
 For example, the potato pre-breeding project team includes the International Potato Center (CIP) in Peru, the National Agricultural Research Institute (INIA) of Uruguay, and the Brazilian Agricultural Research Corporation (EMBRAPA).

 The initial phase of the initiative involves 19 projects focussed on creating new pre-bred materials derived from crop wild relatives.

 In the current phase (2017-2020), the focus is on expanding the pre-breeding work and evaluating germplasm derived from CWRs.
 Newly developed pre-bred lines are being evaluated under field conditions in target environments with breeders and farmers.
 The project integrates promising materials into the breeding pipelines.
 Evaluation projects for 13 crops are supported.